globalbioticinteractions/globalbioticinteractions.github.io/euroappa/use-cases.md

 ![fungi-IMG_3380.jpg](.attachments.11403/fungi-IMG_3380.jpg)

 # **Invitation to provide a use case for EuroAPPA**

-## draft email to invite a variety of stakeholders
+(email to invite a variety of stakeholders)

+**Subject line: Butterfly project action: Invitation to provide a use case for EuroAPPA**

-Dear (personalise),
+Dear …,

-EuroAPPA will be a platform providing access to EU-wide pollination information and resources, developed as part of the project Butterfly.
-EuroAPPA is not a database per se, but will instead provide access and reviews of multiple resources, including databases, from a single location.
+EuroAPPA will be a platform providing access to EU-wide pollination data and resources, developed as part of the project Butterfly.
+EuroAPPA is not a database per se, but will instead provide access and data reviews of multiple resources, including databases, from a single location.
+EuroAPPA will not be limited to the outputs of Butterfly, but provide access to previously existing resources as well.

-We expect the capabilities of EuroAPPA to be:     #(add more details here)
+We expect the capabilities of EuroAPPA to be:

-- search pairwise interactions of plants and pollinators, including location and time (as in [GloBI](https://www.globalbioticinteractions.org))
+- search and download pairwise interactions of plants and pollinators, including location and time (as in [GloBI](https://www.globalbioticinteractions.org))
 - search for evidence of effective pollination by different pollinators to wild and crop plants
 - produce interactive maps of pollination interactions in Europe
-- generate data reviews across databases with pollination information
+- generate data reviews across databases with pollination information (including things like how many interactions have been recorded, where, when, the species involved, the source publications,…)

-(Alex: insert text indicating the time needed to prepare a use case)

-**We are asking for your input in the form of example(s) on how you would use EuroAPPA in your work.** These use cases from diverse stakeholders will help us develop the best way to provide access to resources in EuroAPPA.
+**We are asking for your input in the form of example(s) on how you would use EuroAPPA in your work** (=a use case)**.** Preparing a use case should not take more than 10 minutes.

+These use cases from diverse stakeholders will help us develop the best way to provide access to resources in EuroAPPA and what the interface should look like.
 Use cases can come from any potential user, from the general public to expert pollination scientists.
-Please use this simple format to provide your use case(s):
+Please use this simple format to prepare your use case(s):

 **Use Case title**
 **Goal:**